amyoccodingwaves/amyoccodingwaves.github.io/index.md

 ## Environment Setup

 One of the first tools we will use is JSFiddle.
-JSFiddle is a popular, browser-based development environment where you can write, edit, and run code in HTML, CSS and Javascript.
-These code snippets, known as "fiddles," allow you to experiment and see the results in real-time.
+JSFiddle is a popular, browser-based development sandbox environment where you can write, edit, and run code in HTML, CSS and Javascript.
+These code snippets allow us to see the results in real-time.

-Navigate to the JSFiddle Workspace by typing in
+Try it out!
+Navigate to the JSFiddle Workspace by typing
 ```
  https://jsfiddle.net/
 ```
-in your browser
+in your browser.

 When you open JSFiddle, you will notice the workspace is divided into four sections:
 *  HTML Panel: This is where you’ll write the structure of your webpage.
 *  CSS Panel: Use this panel to style your HTML elements.
 *  JavaScript Panel: Here’s where the functionality of your web application comes to life.
-*  Result Panel: This section displays the output of your code, updating as you make changes.
+*  Result Panel: This section displays the output of your code.
+It will update as you make changes.

 ## HTML